alexgorji/musicscore/docs/examples.rst

 Hello World (1)
 ---------------

   In this example one note is added to score step by step.
-At first you need to install musicscore (s. :doc:`usage`).
+At first you need to install musicscore (s. :doc:`installation`).
   After that follow the steps to create a simple musicxml file:

    #. import :obj:`musicscore.score.Score`, :obj:`musicscore.part.Part`, :obj:`musicscore.measure.Measure`,